Hdodjdbeh/Hdodjdbeh/README.md

 - :seedling: Sometimes I take part in hackathons and competitions on kaggle.

-- :zap: In my free time, I explore web applications for ML products.
+- :zap: In my free time, I explore web applications for ML products and research work with LLM's(RAG, fine-tuning)

 ---